davidgfnet/superfw-docs/content/docs/usermanual/saving.md

 SRAM but can hold the data without any battery (just like a thumb drive).

 Since Supercard also doesn't have any backup flash storage, we need to emulate this using SRAM.
 We do this using patching.
-This is not possible in the case of 128KiB flash, since Supercard only has 64KiB of _usable_ memory.

 ### Saving mechanisms